embosi97/JAVA-Search-Engine/src/CorpusDir/README.txt

-My Project has 5 Java files:
+This Project has 5 Java files:

 I used a Porter's Stemming Algorithm from this site https://tartarus.org/martin/PorterStemmer/java.txt